Aymos

-Babili Amos Shili (born 17 January 1995) mononymously known as Aymos, is a South African singer and songwriter.
+Babili Amos Shili (born January 17, 1989) mononymously known as Aymos, is a South African singer and songwriter.
 He is best known for the hit single "Emcimbini" which was produced by Kabza De Small and DJ Maphorisa.

 Early life

-Aymos was born and bred in Thembisa, Gauteng, South African.
+Aymos was born and bred in Thembisa, Gauteng, South Africa.
 He started out by singing at church and in high school, he formed his own choir.

 Career

 In 2020, Aymos released a collaborative album with Mas Musiq titled Shonamalanga.
 The album was nominated at the 27th South African Music Awards for best amapiano album and best duo/group of the year.
 In September 2021, he released his debut album Yimi Lo.
 The album features Kabza De Small and South African musicians Major League DJz, Josiah De Disciple and DBN Gogo.

 In May 2022, he made collaboration on African Lullabies Part 2, album by Platoon.
 His single "Fatela" with Ami Faku was released on October 28, 2022.
 The song was certified multi-platinum in South Africa.

 In June 2024, Aymos announced his second studio album Impilo.
 "10K Yey' nkomo", with Mas Musiq, Samthing Soweto featuring Sha Sha was released on August 16, 2024 as albums lead single.
 The album was released on August 30, 2024.